Frequently Asked Questions

-You should get an email from Google Checkout or PayPal immediately, depending on how you ordered.
-When we process and ship your order (usually within 1-3 days), Google Checkout or PayPal will send you another email with your order tracking information.
-If you have an email spam blocker, please add firstname.lastname@example.org or email@example.com depending on your payment method.
+You should get an email from PayPal immediately.
+When we process and ship your order (usually within 1-2 days), PayPal will send you another email with your order tracking information.
+If you have an email spam blocker, please add email@example.com.
 Also add firstname.lastname@example.org to receive an email with your tracking number.
 If there are problems with the order, we will send you an email from email@example.com.

 Uh-oh!
 Most US customers will receive their orders within 7 business days.
 If you have received an email with a tracking number, you can check to see if it's still in transit.
-If you have not received any emails, you may need to look in your spam or junk mail folder for emails from us or from Google Checkout or PayPal.
-Occasionally, payment may be declined due to a typo.
-Google Checkout cancels an order if the required information is not updated within 7 days.
-If your order was canceled, you would need to place another order.
+If you have not received any emails, you may need to look in your spam or junk mail folder for emails from us or PayPal.
+Occasionally, payments may be declined due to a typo.
 If it's unclear what has happened to your order, we can certainly help you find out!
 Just email firstname.lastname@example.org.

 When looking in your shopping cart, is there a checkbox on the left that is labeled remove?
-If so, click on it for all of the ones you want removed.
+If so, click on all of the items that you want removed.
 Then click Update cart.
 That should remove everything you don't want.
-Then when you have what you want, click on either the Google Checkout or PayPal button, which is below the Update cart button.
+Then when you have what you want, click the PayPal button, which is below the Update cart button.

 - SleepPhones speakers are of excellent quality, with an emphasis on bass response.
 We get them from the same supplier that makes speakers for a famous audiophile headphone company.
 Their products often sell for hundreds of dollars.

 - Regular headphones are too bulky for sleep.
-They will come off by the morning (cannot use the private alarm clock feature).
+They will come off by the morning and cannot use the private alarm clock feature.
 Plus, a side sleeper cannot possibly use them.

-- Earbuds and earphones should not be worn for sleep (or any extended period of time).
-Earphones do not breath, raising the risk of outer ear infections (swimmer's ear) from moisture buildup, especially the fancy silicone ones.
-Also, wearing earphones to sleep can cause a skin ulcer to form in the thin skin over ear cartilage.
+- Earbuds and traditional earphones should not be worn for sleep or any extended period of time.
+Traditional earphones do not breathe, raising the risk of outer ear infections (swimmer's ear) from moisture buildup, especially the fancy silicone ones.
+Also, wearing traditional earphones to sleep can cause a skin ulcer to form in the thin skin over the ear cartilage.
 This can happen in just one night and may take weeks to heal.

 - SleepPhones are very lightweight, since most of it is just fleece fabric.